-Next are the truth-seekers’ axioms.
-These are formulas to help you understand logical and illogical arguments.
+Next are the spiritual axioms, these are simple formulas to help you understand how language is used to sell us things.
 The last toolset will help you spot logical fallacies.
-It shows us the most common tactics to misuse logic.
+It shows us the most common ways people misuse argument.
 These are the antidotes for the sickness of negative bias and prejudice within the dominant cultural narrative.

-Enhancing your observational skills will help you see things more clearly.
+Improve your observational skills so you can perceive things more clearly.
 It will help you see reality without overt prejudice and judgment.
-You probably won’t eliminate 100%, but you can remove the most obvious negative bias and prejudice.
-This perspective allows you to investigate ideas outside of your worldview.
+Remove all negative bias and prejudice.
+Investigate ideas outside of your worldview.

 You’ll also need to nurture the connection with your intuitive mind.
 Albert Einstein said his intuition gave him the insight to develop his most profound conclusions.
 Observation led the way to provide data, and his analytical skills helped him explain it.

+Find positive those on the same path.
 Here’s the real key.
-People and organizations that are freethinker friendly approved do not support religious agendas.
+Freethinker friendly approved resources do not support religious agendas.

-They can see the mechanisms behind customs, beliefs, and paradigm boundaries of all types that others simply cannot.
+They can see the mechanisms behind customs, beliefs, and paradigm boundaries others simply cannot.
 It is a skill you can cultivate.
 It’s well worth the time because it will open doors to move beyond the programming you’ve accumulated living in our modern culture.

 (1) Leo Tolstoy: https://en.wikipedia.org/wiki/Leo_Tolstoy